roskzhu/roskzhu/README.md

 [![website](display.svg "website")](https://rosannezhu.com)
 # Welcome to my GitHub page!
 I'm Rosanne 👋
 Hey there!
-I'm a **Computer Science** student at the **University of Waterloo** searching for **Fall 2024 internship** opportunities.
-I'm currently working as a Software Engineer Intern at Wealthsimple.
-Previously, I worked as a SWE intern for BMO Financial Group.
+I'm a **Computer Science** student at the **University of Waterloo**, currently working as a Software Engineer Intern at Wealthsimple.

 I have great interest in **full-stack** development, **machine learning**, cybersecurity, and everything in between!